 We have no mixed-ability classes - we believe students learn best when they work with students of similar ability to themselves.
 We place students in one of three ability bands and all lessons take place within these bands.
-As a result, teachers are able to develop every child at the right pace, with highability students moving ahead very quickly and those who need extra support getting the help they need.
+As a result, teachers are able to develop every child at the right pace, with high-ability students moving ahead very quickly and those who need extra support getting the help they need.
 We regularly review each student's progress to make sure they are in the correct band.
-Students of exceptional ability are placed in one of our 'High Achievers' tutor groups.